uphold/uphold-sdk-android/README.md

 ## Installation

-Using gradle:
+Using _gradle_:

 1. Clone this repository.
-2. Update your project settings (settings.gradle) to include the SDK directory project:
+2. Update your project settings (_settings.gradle_) to include the SDK directory project:

 	```gradle
 	include ':Bitreserve-android-sdk'